-The coronavirus pandemic has been a challenging time for people with a pre-existing mental health condition and also those experiencing mental health concerns for the first time.
+The pandemic has been, and continues to be, a challenging time for people with a pre-existing mental health condition, and also those experiencing mental health concerns for the first time.
 Beyond Blue’s Lead Clinical Advisor, Dr Grant Blashki, says it’s important you seek support when you need it – and a telehealth appointment with your GP is a great place to start.

 As a GP, I’ve seen the extra pressure the pandemic has put on people’s mental wellbeing, from worrying about contracting the virus, to concerns over job losses, financial pressures, social isolation, and intense home environments.

 For a variety of reasons, I’ve also noticed that people are reluctant to visit their clinic.